 In actuality even her "70%" hired figure is on the low end of her deception scale.
 In a news article in the Orlando Sentinal newspaper, reporter Charles Fishman noted "90 percent of her work these days is for police agencies, including a recent Daytona Beach case.
 She charges $350 a case and usually works over the phone."
 Yet the Daytona Beach Police deny they've ever paid $350 for active detective case work by Noreen Renier.
 They also stated that they do not hire persons who claim to use paranormal psychic powers to speak to the dead for their investigations.
 So Noreen Renier at 90% isn't even consistent across her exaggerated percentage shares for case hires from police!
 And if her "more than hundreds" of cases reflect a bare minimum of at least one thousand --- she's apparently lied about being hired by police over a thousand times!
 In her own court testimony she admitted she considers a hiring as simply any interaction that gets her future publicity, not an officially sanctioned, documented, and paid job.
 Thus if she walks into a police agency and shouts about a murder vision at their front desk and then walks out, in her mind that can be a hiring.
 No money needs to be exchanged, no hiring document processed, and no official case work requested by anyone but herself.
 Noreen Renier has testified that when she works such "unsolved cases" they don't even need to match any official police cases.
 She considers just walking in --- completely unsolicited by police --- and tossing out her own scattered psychic thoughts for a few minutes as "working a case" and being hired.
 If she simply walks up to a front information desk inside a law enforcement agency and tells a clerk of her visions of dead murder victims or in her mind hearing terrorists plotting murder --- she believes that can be called a police hiring.
 Indeed Noreen Renier previously testified that she's a medium with spiritual entities within her that speak to the dead and sense the minds of living criminals.It doesn't even matter if any actual police personnel meet her or know who she is when she walks in or leaves.
 Or if she calls a police office and ends her call without giving her name.
 Or even if police consider her a prank or not sober.
 This is the reality behind her "more than hundreds" of police hirings and her "dramatic work" alongside police.
 It also explains her refusal to provide a list of even 25 out of her "more than hundreds" of police hirings to investigators.
 And why she very reluctantly admitted in her most recent bankruptcy filing that she had no earnings across years from any police agency.
 Not a single dollar though she claims she charges $500 to $1000 for a few minutes with police agencies per case.

 Several of our investigative researchers spent more than 400 hours reviewing over 5000 pages of court transcripts and orders.
 This included filings from 16 different courts across six different states.
 They concluded that she exaggerates and creates bogus involvememt with law enforcement agencies.
 They also note that Noreen Renier admitted in testimony to keeping poor records on her "more than hundreds of cases."
-Those investigative researchers believe her direct hirings since 1985 across all United States public law enforcement agencies (at all levels, including federal, state, city, county, municipal, and township) are at or near zero --- not over 500 or more out of "more than 700" as she claims.
+Those investigative researchers believe her direct hirings since 1985 across all United States public law enforcement agencies (at all levels, including federal, state, city, county, municipal, and township) are at or near zero --- not over 500 or more out of "more than 700" as she claimed decades ago, and has raised since.

 In the Jackson County Circuit Court of the State of Oregon Noreen Renier said [Court transcript, page 60] while under oath: